alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

   <a href="https://unsplash.com/pt-br/@sortino" target="_blank" style="color: gray;">Joshua Sortino</a>.
 </p>

 Somewhere along the way, _Big Data_ became the default mindset.
 If you’re working with data, the assumption is that you need a distributed system, a cloud cluster, and an army of node just to run a few queries.
-But let’s be real—**most workloads aren’t that big**.
-What we actually need is fast, efficient processing on modern hardware—and that’s exactly where DuckDB shines.
+But let’s be real - **most workloads aren’t that big**.
+What we actually need is fast, efficient processing on modern hardware - and that’s exactly where DuckDB shines.

 Distributed systems are great when you truly need them, but they come with complexity, cost, and operational headaches.
 Debugging across multiple nodes?
 Painful.
 Managing clusters?
 Expensive.
-The truth is, modern local machines are ridiculously powerful—multi-core CPUs, plenty of RAM, fast SSDs.
+The truth is, modern local machines are ridiculously powerful - multi-core CPUs, plenty of RAM, fast SSDs.
 You can process millions of rows locally without breaking a sweat.

 That’s why DuckDB goes against the grain.
 Instead of scaling out, it **scales down**, running entirely in-process.
-No clusters, no network overhead—just raw speed.
+No clusters, no network overhead - just raw speed.
 It’s designed to handle analytical workloads efficiently on a single machine, avoiding the unnecessary baggage of distributed architectures.

 So before spinning up a fleet of servers, ask yourself: do you really need it?
 If your dataset fits in memory, if you’re doing ad-hoc analysis, or if you just want a simple, no-fuss analytics engine, DuckDB might be all you need.
 In a world obsessed with scaling out, sometimes the best move is to keep it local.

 ---
 ## Into Action

-DuckDB is ridiculously easy to get started with—no servers, no setup headaches.
+DuckDB is ridiculously easy to get started with - no servers, no setup headaches.
 You can run it directly from the command line, embed it inside applications, or use it as a database library in languages like C++, Python, Rust, and so on.
 But for me, the real magic happens in Python.

 With its seamless integration into Pandas, Polars, and Apache Arrow, DuckDB feels like it was made for data analysis.
-Instead of dealing with a heavyweight database setup, you can just load your data, run SQL queries on DataFrames, and get results instantly—all within a Python environment.
+Instead of dealing with a heavyweight database setup, you can just load your data, run SQL queries on DataFrames, and get results instantly - all within a Python environment.

-When it comes to exploring data like this, **Jupyter Notebooks** are my go-to—whether it’s a [pure Jupyter setup](https://jupyter.org/install), the [native VS Code support](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), or even [Google Colab](https://colab.google/).
+When it comes to exploring data like this, **Jupyter Notebooks** are my go-to - whether it’s a [pure Jupyter setup](https://jupyter.org/install), the [native VS Code support](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), or even [Google Colab](https://colab.google/).
 They’re great for prototyping because you can run each step independently, check the results instantly, and tweak things without rerunning the entire script or setting up breakpoints.
 It’s a fast, flexible way to iterate, making it a perfect match for DuckDB.
 So let’s skip the fluff and get it running.

 DuckDB can be installed directly from [PyPI](https://pypi.org/project/duckdb/).
-Since it's a pre-compiled binary, there are no external dependencies—just install and go.
+Since it's a pre-compiled binary, there are no external dependencies - just install and go.
 Pretty slick.

 ```sh
 pip install duckdb